 A seborrheic keratosis is a common, harmless growth on your skin.
 Doctors call it “benign,” which means it doesn’t cause cancer.
 It can appear later in life, after about age 40.
-It’s most likely to happen on your face, scalp, chest, shoulders, or back.
-But it can show up anywhere except the palms and soles.
+It’s most likely to happen on your face, scalp, chest, shoulders, abdomen, or back.
+It can show up anywhere except the palms and soles.

 What Does It Look and Feel Like?

 Normally, it has a round or oval shape.
 It ranges from light tan to black in color.
 At first it looks and feels soft and smooth, like velvet.
 It might be about the size of a dime.

 Over time, a seborrheic keratosis becomes scaly and thick, like melted candle wax that’s stuck to your skin.
 It can grow to be as large as a half-dollar coin.

 It’s not painful.
 It can feel greasy, rough or soft when you touch it.